goldstrike77/ansible-role-OS-consul/README.md

 - Any health-check failures are reported using the peer-to-peer gossip protocol amongst its own cluster.
 This means that it reduces traffic between the Consul server and clients.
 - Changes in Key/Value can result in changes in near real-time.
 - The Key/Value store is highly available – each Consul keeps an up to date local copy of the entire Key/Value store.
-- The Key/Value store can be used to add
 - You can register external services to Consul server, e.g. the official AWS NTP service.
 - Consul and docker works really well together.